The Big Game (Modern Family): Reviews

-"The Big Game" received mixed reviews with some of the reviewers praising Burrell's acting and Phil's plotline.
+"The Big Game" received mixed reviews, with some of the reviewers praising Burrell's acting and Phil's plotline.

 Leigh Raines from TV Fanatic rated the episode with 4/5 and praised Burrell's acting.
 "The star of this episode was probably Phil, although this comes as no surprise to me.
 Phil is great at doing solo comedy.
 He made an ordinary locked out of the house situation into a complete act between playing the recorder to the snake and the accidental faux coke mustache."

-Madina Papadopoulos from Paste Magazine gave the episode 8.2/10 saying that characters and episode get a high score and all characters are both "unique and relatable".
-"In an episode about reaching your potential, “The Big Game” did just that.
+Madina Papadopoulos from Paste Magazine gave the episode 8.2/10, saying the characters and the episode earn a high score and that all characters are both "unique and relatable".
+"In an episode about reaching your potential, 'The Big Game' did just that.
 Modern Family never ceases to impress me.
 While the episode two weeks ago was a bit of a letdown, last night was back in full swing."

 Britt Hayes of Screen Crush said that the episode was "...without a doubt, a vast improvement over the last few episodes [...] it's good to see the writers getting back to form with this week's outing."
-She closes her review saying: "All in all, a big improvement over the last two episodes — “The Big Game” has definitely got things looking up for ‘Modern Family,’ and while the pre-Thanksgiving break episode wasn't bad (simply middling), it seems like they're picking up steam again.
+She closes her review saying: "All in all, a big improvement over the last two episodes — 'The Big Game' has definitely got things looking up for ‘Modern Family,’ and while the pre-Thanksgiving break episode wasn't bad (simply middling), it seems like they're picking up steam again.
 Here's hoping they keep the momentum steady for next week's new episode."

 Kate Knibbs of The A.V.
-Club gave a C+ rate to the episode stating: "Modern Family can do fizzy concoctions of intricate, intersecting plotlines that coalesce into a touching finale really well.
-This week’s episode nails its landing, but everything prior to the closing feels scattershot.
-There are too many stories and not enough laughs" and adding that the most entertaining plotline of the episode was Phil's.
+Club gave a C+ rating to the episode, stating: "Modern Family can do fizzy concoctions of intricate, intersecting plotlines that coalesce into a touching finale really well.
+This week’s episode nails its landing, but everything before the closing feels scattershot.
+There are too many stories and not enough laughs," and adding that the most entertaining plotline of the episode was Phil's.